xuankimtran/docs-1/pages/katalon-studio/docs/android-sample-prj.md

 There are two test cases for different purposes:

-1. **Verify Correct Alarm Message** test case is to verify if we can get the correct displayed message.
+1. The test case **Verify Correct Alarm Message** is to verify if we can get the correct displayed message.
 The flow in this test case is as follows:

     - Start the `APIDemos.apk` application.
 Here, the location of the AUT is under the `<sample-project-folder>/androidapp` folder.
 We use the following sample code to identify the absolute path to the application: